How it all got started...

 When the decision was made to work with another family, and seeing the relative smallness of the donated house, another decision was made to build a two-story building that would serve as the Home and the other family´s house.
 That way more children could be attended and there would also be room for each family to have their own home as well.
 When the Rameys arrived the second house was under construction and they put themselves to building and beginning to learn Spanish.
 Once the Home was to a safe point where it could start receiving children, the directors started putting out the word and in April of 2009 received their first child.
 The Rameys then took over the primary care of each of the children that came in and the Cookes directed the Home.
 Day by day they saw God work in miraculous ways and the ministry grow and flourish.

-Pressing the fast-forward button once again, we arrive to 2016.
-Over these 7 years 18 different children have been cared for in the Home, both from within San Marcos and from other cities and towns.
+Pressing the fast-forward button once again, we arrive to 2017.
+Over these 8 years 19 different children have been cared for in the Home, both from within San Marcos and from other cities and towns.
 The Rameys made the decision to move back to the States in 2011, and at that point the Cookes moved out of the donated house and into the Children´s Home building to take over the care of the children.
 The donated house is now being used as a guest house for visiting teams and volunteer workers.
 The Cookes continue to pastor the local Christian and Missionary Alliance church and run the Children´s Home.
-Plans are being made to expand the Home to be able to care for even more children, but that is another story…

 So many hands have been a part of this work, so many prayers prayed, and so many resources given.
 “The LORD has done great things for us, and we are filled with joy.”
 Psalm 126:3